arcticoder/negative-energy-generator/README.md

 - Audience: domain researchers, numerical analysts, and reviewers carrying out reproducible experiments.

 Validation & Reproducibility
-- Repro artifacts required for external claims: raw output files, analysis scripts, random seeds, the exact commit ids used, and an environment manifest (e.g., `pip freeze` or `conda env export`).
+- Repro artifacts required for external claims: raw output files, analysis scripts, random seeds, the approximate commit ids used, and an environment manifest (e.g., `pip freeze` or `conda env export`).
 - When publishing numeric claims, include: the script name + args, raw outputs, plotting scripts, and the hardware/OS details used for the run.
 - For uncertainty quantification, include diagnostics (e.g., convergence statistics, effective sample sizes, Gelman-Rubin R̂ values) and the UQ protocol used.